 Beanstalk's governance is designed to be as censorship resistant as possible.
-In an effort to promote sufficiently permissionless processes, any community member may submit BIPs after Beanstalk is Replanted.
-If a community member wishes to propose a BIP, they will need to complete a public proposal process on Discord and submit a Github MR before the BCM will submit a Snapshot on their behalf.
+Any community member may submit BIPs.
+If a community member wishes to propose a BIP, they will need to complete a public proposal process on Discord and submit a Github pull request before the BCM will submit a Snapshot on their behalf.